Cameron Clapp

 Cameron Clapp (born February 18, 1986) is an American athlete.
 As a triple amputee, he has become a motivational speaker, mentor to young amputees, and amputee activist.
 He is also an actor.

 He has been characterized as the "quintessential California teenager" for "his blond hair, buff torso, and megawatt smile" albeit "on a pair of shiny, state-of-the-art robotic legs."

+On February 13, 2024, Clapp was arrested by the FBI in Los Angeles for his role in the January 6 United States Capitol attack in Washington, D.C.
+Clapp was sentenced to probation on November 4, 2024.
+On January 20, 2025, the first day of the second presidency of Donald Trump, Clapp was pardoned along with nearly every other participant in the riot.